 What kind of content is your target audience searching for?
 Some people may want a high-level overview of a topic for beginners, while others may be looking for an in-depth analysis of something more specific.

 Of course, when it comes to SEO, quality content is still measurable.
 We look at things like organic rankings, traffic, links, and shares to assess whether or not our content is hitting the mark.
-Furthermore, you’ll want to pay attention to your content successes as it relates to business goals such as conversions or qualified leads.

 At its core, great content is written for users (not search engines).
-Google even aims to reward high-quality content that demonstrates the qualities of E-E-A-T: expertise, experience, authoritativeness, and trustworthiness.
+Google aims to reward high-quality content that demonstrates the qualities of E-E-A-T: expertise, experience, authoritativeness, and trustworthiness.

 This means helpful content that gives something of value to the user experience and nails search intent is more likely to get you a better search ranking than something more low-quality.